Isaac-Sun-2024/Bible-Access/README.md

 # Bible-Access
-Bringing the bible to everyone
+Allow bible to be read quickly and fastly

 # Install
 Run (if homebrew is not installed):